Quality Improvement

 Example project charter from MHSU: IoR

 If teams want different outcomes they need to understand how their system is currently working.
 They can use this knowledge to help them identify the right improvements to make changes where they are needed.
 There are a number of tools and methods which can be used to help understand your system, and therefore any problems which need to be addressed.
+These tools should be done with your improvement team and any relevant stakeholders.

 Resources: